ukama/ukama/systems/data-plan/README.md

 This command will run the server and create database named `baserate` with `rates` table under it.

 Server is running, Now we can use any gRPC client to intract with RPC handlers.
-I'm using [Evans](https://github.com/ktr0731/evans) here:
+We're using [Evans](https://github.com/ktr0731/evans) here:

 ```
 evans --path /path/to --path . --proto pb/rate.proto --host localhost --port 9090